Skip to main content

 Sometimes, people go on the Internet and lie.

-Please, do not be too shocked.
 It might comfort you to know that these lies aren't always intentional— rather, it's possible that whoever just spewed that concerning lie (your testy grandfather, your invasive Uber driver hell-bent on making small talk, your sigh-inducing coworker Ron, etc.) has based their opinion solely on wrong information.

 Information can be sensationalized enough for most people to believe without fact-checking the sources or logistics.
 In other words, they can be misinformed.
 Misinformation is described by the American Psychological Association (APA) as "any information that is demonstrably false or otherwise misleading, regardless of its source or intention.”